 Our favorite fourth grade teacher, Ms. Sneed, was ready to wrap up her mystery unit.
 “Whew!
-Our students have read short mysteries, done a ton of fun activities, and read a novel,” she said to her co-teacher.
-“Now on to writing!”
+Our students have done so much.
+In addition to learning elements and vocabulary, they’ve read short mysteries and done a ton of fun detective activities.”

 “I’d like my kids to write full-blown detective stories,” said Mr. Frank.